royalroadster/cricketplayers/README.md

-# cricketplayers
-Commit to the json files to add cricket players
+If you want to help me in this repo then go to the json files and add the respective cricket player types in it